Because why not? Just kidding, you probably want more information.

-Introducing insects into your diet and cutting out less sustainable forms of protein can help reduce many of the negative impacts your food has on the environment.
+Adding edible insects to your diet and leaving out less sustainable forms of protein can help reduce many of the negative impacts your food has on the environment.
 We’re talking about the clearing of rainforests for cattle rearing and soy production, the massive amounts of Greenhouse Gases emitted by the livestock industry, and the volumes of fresh water being sucked dry by an unsustainable food system.

-Disclaimer: We are not saying that people should be ONLY eating bugs!
-Although this is what happens when you do.
+We're not saying you should ONLY be eating bugs.
+(Although this is what happens when you do.)

-What we are saying is that if we can normalize entomophagy (the practice of eating bugs) and replace a substantial portion of the current meat-market with insects, the difference could significantly change issues involving resource scarcity, food waste, GHG emissions, deforestation, and malnutrition.
+What we are saying is that if we can normalize entomophagy (the practice of eating bugs) and replace a substantial portion of the current meat-market with insects, the difference could disrupt resource scarcity, food waste, GHG emissions, deforestation, and malnutrition.

-These aren’t just empty carbs, people.
+These aren’t just empty carbs, folks.
 Unlike plant proteins, cricket protein is a complete protein with all nine essential amino acids, more b12 than salmon, and more calcium than milk.